ksimes/Domotics/README.md

 The start script is setup to run tsc -w so that any changes to .ts files will be recompiled to JS

-Run Java project from inside IntelliJ IDE
+Run Java project from inside IntelliJ IDE to start REST interface.

+Use browser to connect to localhost:8080/

+to see inital chart.

 To rebuild
 ==========